malinconsulting/malinconsulting.github.io/README.md

 <ul style="list-style: none;">
 <li>In addition to the technical training, you will get a voucher to take one cloud certification examination at the end of the programme.</li>
 <li>Our team of in-house experts will work with you to prepare your resume for the job market.</li>
-<li>You will get access to professional assistance when preparing for interviews.</li>
+<li>You will get professional assistance when preparing for interviews.</li>
 <li>Some of the participants will have internship opportunities with some of the best consulting firms.</li>
 </ul>